• Skip to primary navigation

 Lastly, I finely zest a lemon over the salad with my microplane.
 If you don't have a microplane I highly suggest buying one!
 I use it all the time for zesting or creating that perfect snow of parmesan over a salad or pasta dish.
 Mine comes from Williams Sonoma.

-Gently fold the zest and the vinaigrette into the Taboulé and enjoy!
+Gently fold the zest, squeeze in the juice from the lemon and the vinaigrette into the Taboulé and enjoy!

 Do I even need to mention that a glass of Provençal Rosé pairs beautifully with this?